speclewis/hello-world/README.md

 # hello-world
 This is where I store ideas, resources, or even share and discuss things with others.
-For example, My idea is to launch the SP app at SXSW.
+For example, one idea is to launch the SP app at SXSW.